flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ## Bank Angle Protection

-Bank angle during normal conditions is limited at 67° if the pilots holds the sidestick fully deflected laterally.
+Bank angle during normal conditions is limited to 67° if the pilots hold the sidestick fully deflected laterally.

 If the sidestick is neutral and the bank angle is no greater than 33°, the system will hold that bank angle.

-If the bank angle was greater than 33° and the sidestick is released to neutral the system reduces the bank angle automatically to 33° and holds it there.
+If the bank angle was greater than 33° and the sidestick is released to neutral, the system reduces the bank angle automatically to 33° and holds it there.

 If these limits are approached, the aircraft's roll rate decreases and will stop at the limit.

-If [High Angle of Attack Protection](#high-angle-of-attack-protection) is active the bank angle is limited to 45°.
+If [High Angle of Attack Protection](#high-angle-of-attack-protection) is active, the bank angle is limited to 45°.

-If [High Speed Protection](#high-speed-protection) is active the bank angle is limited to 40° and will roll back to 0° when the sidestick is released to neutral.
+If [High-Speed Protection](#high-speed-protection) is active, the bank angle is limited to 40° and will roll back to 0° when the sidestick is released to neutral.

-The autopilot disconnects and the flight director bars disappear when bank angle exceeds 45°.
-They appear again when bank angle is less than 40°.
+The autopilot disconnects and the flight director bars disappear when the bank angle exceeds 45°.
+They appear again when the bank angle is less than 40°.

 See [PFD Attitude Indicators](#pfd-attitude-indicators).